Jerry-Master/E2E_ATT_GP/README.md

 # An End-to-end Approach to combine Attention feature extraction and Gaussian Process models for Deep Multiple Instance Learning in CT Hemorrhage Detection

-Official release for the article published at Expert Systems With Applications.
+Official release for the article published at Expert Systems With Applications available [here](https://doi.org/10.1016/j.eswa.2023.122296).
 We provide the code used to obtain the published results.

 ## Installation